-A currency strength indicator sets we show you in this article leverage the fact that currency pairs are made up of two individual currencies, we will show traders several simple currency strength indicators, and show you how to profit from them When one currency is moving up and another is neutral or moving down in a pair, a trader can generate pips and profitable trades from this scenario.
+The currency strength indicator sets we show you in this article leverage the fact that currency pairs are made up of two individual currencies.
+We will show all forex traders several simple currency strength indicators, and show you how to profit from them.
+When one currency is moving up and another is neutral or moving down in a pair, a trader can generate pips and profitable trades from this scenario.
 So we will set up our indicators to give us this information, trade after trade.
-Traders can generate profits on a real time basis real time or over longer time periods, using the individual strength or weakness information.
+Traders can generate profits on a real time basis real time and over longer time periods, using the individual strength or weakness information.
 These techniques and indicators are effective on all of the major currencies like the USD, CAD, EUR, CHF, GBP, JPY, AUD, and NZD.

 Currency Strength Versus Indicators

-There are two types of currency strength indicators, real time and cyclical.
+There are two types of currency strength indicators, real time and trend based.
 A real time currency strength indicator is for current market conditions and to assist with entering trades.
 Trend based indicators are for market analysis.
 They are for analyzing individual currency trends, and are for the larger picture or overall market analysis.
-There are some very complicated currency strength indicators and some of them are quite simple and effective.
+There are some very complicated real time currency strength indicators, but the one you see below is quite simple and effective.

 Two currency strength trading strategies are possible.
-Understanding the condition of the total market across various individual currencies is one, and the second strategy is using currency strength for entering trades, with live currency strength tools like the heatmap.
+Understanding the condition of the total market across various individual currencies is one strategy, and the second strategy is using currency strength for entering trades, with live currency strength tools like the heatmap.

 The second currency strength trading strategy is a real time indicator for currency strength or weakness.
-For managing your trade entries, you can also determine which currencies are strong and weak in real time using a simple currency strength indicator like The Forex Heatmap®.
+For managing your trade entries, you can also determine which currencies are strong and weak in real time using a simple real time currency strength indicator like The Forex Heatmap®.
 Anyone can read the heatmap, even beginner forex traders.

 In this example it is clear that the New Zealand Dollar (NZD) is weak.
 The strategy here is to pair the NZD weakness with another currency that is neutral or strong, for more accurate trade entries.
 In this case, having the right indicators and using them correctly to make successful trade entries, like selling the NZD/USD or buying the EUR/NZD, will improve your trade entries dramatically.
 Profitable forex trade entries are now possible with tools like this.
-Just match a strong currency with a real currency in real time and you have a potential entry.
+Just match a strong currency with a weak currency in real time and you have a potential entry.

-To round out your trading strategy and one more criteria.
-Support and resistance.
-If you enter a trade and there is no support or resistance nearby your odds increase again of making a lot of pips and holding on to the trade until you’re the next major support or resistance is hit on that pair.
+To round out your trading currency strength trading strategy and one more criteria, support and resistance.
+If you enter a trade and there is no support or resistance nearby, your odds increase again of making a lot of pips and holding on to the trade until you’re the next major support or resistance is hit on that pair.
 You can check support and resistance levels easily on any pair in just a couple of minutes.

 Most definitely, yes.
-The primary reason for traders to use a currency strength indicator is that the alternative methods, like technical indicators, don’t work.
-You will never know when not to trade or when conditions are favorable to trade with indicators.
-Another reason is that you will always know the condition of the overall market using currency strength, and you will not have to click on a bunch of charts for a real time analysis of the market.
+The primary reason for traders to use any currency strength indicator or strategy is that the alternative methods, like technical indicators, simply don’t work.
+You will never know when not to trade or when conditions are favorable to trade with standard technical indicators.
+Another reason is that you will always know the condition of the overall market using these two currency strength indicators, and you will not have to click on a bunch of charts for a real time analysis of the market.
 Using currency strength and weakness keeps the emotions out of your trade decisions and emotions give way to using market logic to govern your trades.
-Currency strength trading is straightforward and any forex trader can learn it, even beginners.
+Currency strength trading is straightforward and any forex trader can learn it, even beginner currency traders.